juzybits/polymedia-suitcase/README.md

 ### Sui functions

+- `function fetchAllDynamicFields` - Get all dynamic object fields owned by an object.
 - `function generateRandomAddress` - Generate a random Sui address (for development only).
 - `function makeSuiExplorerUrl` - Build a Sui Explorer URL.
 - `function shortenSuiAddress` - Shorten a Sui address.